itobey/fddb-exporter/README.md

 ## Overview

-FDDB Exporter is a tool designed to extract nutritional data from [FDDB.info](https://fddb.info/) and store it in a MongoDB database.
+FDDB Exporter is a tool designed to extract nutritional data from [FDDB.info](https://fddb.info/) and store it in a MongoDB/InfluxDB database.
 This application is especially useful for individuals who want to keep their FDDB diaries for themselves.
 FDDB only stores entries for up to 2 years for premium members, and even less for free users.
 Additionally, it is very handy if you want to query your data to see on which days you have entered specific products.

 ## Key Features